About Leicester Vaughan College

-Leicester Vaughan College (LVC) is an independent higher education college set up as a co-operative community benefit society to continue the work of the former Vaughan College.
+Leicester Vaughan College is set up as a co-operative community benefit society to continue the work of the former Vaughan College.
 For more information about community benefit societies see here.

-We offer courses which are taught in a face-to-face setting outside traditional working hours of 9am to 5pm.
+We offer part-time courses which are taught in a face-to-face or online setting outside traditional working hours of 9am to 5pm.
 Our courses are delivered either in evening classes on a weekly basis, or in workshops which take place on Saturdays.

 FHEQ level 3 is the same level as an A Level, access course or level 3 diploma; level 4 is the equivalent of the first year of a degree or a level 4 diploma.
 For information about the Framework of Higher Education Qualification levels see here.

-Leicester Vaughan College also advocates secure working conditions and equitable pay for staff.
+Leicester Vaughan College advocates secure working conditions and equitable pay for staff.
 It is structured to encourage co-operation among, and between staff, students and members of the Society in the development the College.
 It operates on the principle that fair and supportive treatment of staff will also enhance the student experience.